 If you live in the Charlottesville area, we welcome you to call our office at (434) 973-4381 and make an appointment to talk to a priest or deacon.
 If you would prefer to talk with a member of our staff, we can arrange for that too.

 Everyone is also welcome to attend our Sunday Liturgies (Masses).
 You can just observe or you can participate as fully as you like, the only exception being that those who are not in full communion with the Catholic Church are not permitted to receive the Holy Eucharist (the Body and Blood of Christ under the appearance of bread and wine).

 Use the Internet

 If you would rather explore the Catholic faith on the Internet before you talk to someone in person, we recommend that you look at authentically Catholic sources for your information.
-We have a short list of links to Catholic web sites at the bottom of this web page for those who are new to the faith or are studying it.
-We think you’ll find these web sites a good place to start.
+We have compiled a list of various Catholic web sites as a good place to start.

 Begin the Process of Joining

 If you’ve already given some thought to becoming Catholic and you want to learn more about the process, please read the information below entitled: The Rite of Christian Initiation of Adults (RCIA).
 It will give you an idea of what’s involved.

 Catechumen, the unbaptized, (welcomed all year long) will be guided through formation that includes participation in adult faith formation programs (Fall cycle beginning September of 2020) that explore the role God has in their life through thought provoking discussion and weekly organized study of the faith.
 This exploration is a journey at the pace of each person, based on prior formation and spiritual readiness and a calendar will be tailored to the individual’s needs.